Plants Commonly Used in Herbal Teas

 Chamomile

-One of the most widely recognized tea herbs, chamomile has been used for generations in evening tea traditions.
-Its small daisy-like flowers create a mild, floral infusion that has become a staple in tea cabinets around the world.
+One of the most widely recognized herbs, Chamomile has been used on its own in my family for generations.
+Its small, daisy-like flowers create a gentle floral infusion that remains a year-round staple in my herb cabinet.

 Read Plant Profile →